Philosocode/philosocode-blog/_posts/courses/webhero/html/2-attributes-comments/2019-02-12-comments-attributes.md

 #### What Are Comments?
 As you can see, only "Hello World" appears on the screen.
-Any comments you write are ignored.
+Any comments you write (`<!-- like this -->`) are ignored by the browser.
 They won't show up on the page.
 They won't do anything, really.

 Well, sort of.

 #### Stop & Think
-Here's a question: if comments don't do anything, what are they used for?
+If comments don't do anything, what are they used for?
+Think about it for a moment before continuing.

 #### Why Comments?
 Okay, brace yourself.
 We're about to jump into the deep end for a moment.